Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 How do I qualify for gross payment status?

-The turnover test: To pass this, you need to have a net annual turnover of £30,000+ for 3 continuous years.
+- The turnover test: Do you have a net annual turnover of £30,000+ for 3 continuous years?

-The business test: The checks that you're in a business that qualifies for gross payments.
+- The business test: Are you in a business that qualifies for gross payments?
 In general, that means construction work.
 You also have to do business through a bank account and keep proper records.

 Need more help?